 MEETING YOU AT YOUR POINT OF NEED

-The Open Door staff meet those of you in the Greater Glens Falls region at your point of need regardless of race, gender, sexual orientation, national origin, creed, or religion.
+Open Door staff meet people at their point of need in Warren, Washington, and Saratoga counties in Upstate New York, regardless of their race, gender, sexual orientation, national origin, or creed.

-We provide practical solutions, to physical, spiritual, and relational brokenness by providing hunger relief and shelter.
-The Open Door provides emergency and transitional housing to the homeless and services including encouragement for daily living, case management, counseling, connections to community resources, medical screenings, substance abuse recovery programs and counseling, training classes, budgeting, life and job skills, transportation, and advocacy.
+We provide practical, workable solutions to physical, spiritual, and relational brokenness by providing hunger relief and shelter.
+The Open Door also provides emergency and transitional housing to the homeless with services that offer encouragement for daily living.
+We also partner with our community to help provide case management, counseling, connection to community resources, medical screenings, substance abuse recovery programs, budgeting, life and job skills training, transportation, and relevant advocacy.

 Services & Assistance

 Meals are offered at The Open Door six days a week.
 There is no charge or obligation for meal service.
 Currently, our new kitchen is open for guests, at a limited capacity and with social distancing.

 Lunch | Monday – Saturday | 11:30am – 12:30pm

 Dinner | Thursday and Sunday | 4:30pm – 5:15pm